What is a Blepharoplasty?

 Procedures take place either at the Suburban Outpatient Surgery Center in Bethesda or in Washington, DC at Georgetown University Hospital.
 The specific techniques that Dr. Porter will use will depend on your individual needs:

-- For lower eyelids, Porter will focus on removing fat with some excision of the skin.
-Incisions are well hidden just inside the eyelid or below the eyelash line.
+- For lower eyelids, Dr. Porter will focus on removing excess fat that is producing bulging and bagginess, typically associate with lack of sleep, with some excision of the skin.
+Incisions are well hidden just inside the eyelid or below the eyelash line which forms a smoother transition between the lower eyelid and the upper cheek.

 After your blepharoplasty, we will apply ointment, ice packs, and moistened pads to your eyes, and we will recommend that you continue icing the area on and off for 24-36 hours.
 You will return to CCFPS the day following surgery so that we can ensure that you are healing properly and comfortably.